trevorwinser/werewolf/README.md

 Attributes:
 If the player you visit is killed, the player who killed them will be aware that they were witnessed.
 Goal:
-kill all evildoers and all who oppose the Town.
+Kill all evildoers and all who oppose the Town.
 ---
 Veteran
 Abilities: